3untz/electron-novo/electroncash_plugins/README.rst

   (e.g. ``1.0.1``) are supported.
 - ``project_url``: This is the official URL of your project.
-- ``description``: A longer form description of how your plugin upgrades Electron Cash.
+- ``description``: A longer form description of how your plugin upgrades Electron Novo.
-- ``minimum_ec_version``: This is the earliest version of Electron Cash which your plugin is known to work with.
+- ``minimum_ec_version``: This is the earliest version of Electron Novo which your plugin is known to work with.
 This will not be ``3.2`` or lower as the external plugin functionality only arrived after that version.
 - ``package_name``: This is the name of the Python package directory at the top level of the zip archive, which contains your plugin code.
-It is necessary to formally specify this, to spare Electron Cash confusion in the case of advanced plugin packages which contain multiple Python packages, or even looking around to distinguish between the one Python package and other data directories.
+It is necessary to formally specify this, to spare Electron Novo confusion in the case of advanced plugin packages which contain multiple Python packages, or even looking around to distinguish between the one Python package and other data directories.
-- ``available_for``: This is a list of keywords which map to supported Electron Cash plugin interfaces.
+- ``available_for``: This is a list of keywords which map to supported Electron Novo plugin interfaces.
 Valid values to include are ``qt`` and ``cmdline``.

 If you do not include these fields in your manifest file, then the user will